A Supernova Mentor Is....

 Supernova mentors must be 21 or older and be subject matter experts in a STEM (science, technology,

-mentor is ideally someone who has successfully negotiated a STEM career path or has other subject matter
+is ideally someone who has successfully negotiated a STEM career path or has other subject matter expertise

-expertise (such as hobbies or other special training) and is willing to share accumulated wisdom and
+(such as hobbies or other special training) and is willing to share accumulated wisdom and experience.
+To

 This is a non-unit position and requires no fee.
 In addition to the BSA Adult Registration form, mentors